idan-nave/OnBoardly/doc/Git Collaboration Guide.md

 ### **Steps to revert changes:**

-1. **Revert the last commit:**
+1. **Revert the last

-   To undo your last commit but keep the changes in your working directory:
+ commit:**
    ```bash
    git revert HEAD
    ```
+   This creates a new commit that undoes the changes made in the last commit.

 2. **Revert a specific commit:**
-    If you want to revert to a specific point in time, you could use the commit hash of the point you want to go back to.
    ```bash
    git revert <commit-hash>
    ```

-3. **Commit the revert:**
-   Git will create a new commit that undoes the changes.

-### **What does "Reverting a Commit" mean?**

-- **What is `git revert`?**
-   `git revert` is used to **create a new commit that undoes** the changes of a previous commit.

-   - When you **revert a commit**, you don’t erase the commit from history.
-Instead, Git generates a new commit that **reverses the changes** made by a specific commit.

-   - For example, if you want to undo the most recent commit, you would do:
-     ```bash
-     git revert HEAD
-     ```
-   - **Is it canceling my last commit?**
-     Yes!
-But rather than deleting it, it creates a new commit that **undoes the changes**.
-This is a safer alternative because it maintains history and avoids rewriting Git history.

 ---

 ## **11. Best Practices and Collaboration Tips**

-### **Tips for Collaboration:**

-1. **Keep commits small and focused:**
-   Each commit should do one thing.
-This makes it easier to track changes and understand history.

-2. **Use descriptive commit messages:**
-   A good commit message should briefly explain what the change does and why it was made.

-3. **Pull frequently from the main branch:**
+- **Commit Often, Push Regularly:** Commit your changes frequently and push them to the remote repository to ensure your work is backed up and visible to the team.
+- **Write Meaningful Commit Messages:** Each commit should have a descriptive message explaining what changes were made and why.
-   Before starting new work, pull updates from `main` to ensure you're working on the latest code, and avoid large merge conflicts.
+- **Pull Before Pushing:** Always pull from the main branch before pushing your changes to avoid conflicts and ensure you’re working with the latest version.

-4. **Avoid force-pushing to shared branches:**
-   Only use force-push (`git push --force`) on your personal feature branches.
-Never force-push to `main`.
+- **Review Pull Requests Thoroughly:** Be diligent when reviewing pull requests to catch potential issues early and ensure the team’s work integrates smoothly.
+- **Avoid Force-Pushing to Shared Branches:** Force-pushing can overwrite others’ work and lead to confusion.
+Only force-push when necessary and always communicate with your team.

 ---

-This guide will help your team establish a robust workflow with Git, minimizing conflicts and improving collaboration.
+### **Conclusion**

+Git is a powerful tool for collaboration, but its complexity requires a solid understanding of workflows.
+By following these best practices and learning the key commands and techniques, your team will work more efficiently, reduce errors, and improve the overall quality of your project.